resgateio/resgate/resprotocol.md

 ### Error

 Any error response will be treated as if the client has no access to the resource.
-A `system.notFound` error MAY be sent if the resourceID doesn't exist, or if the *query* parameter is provided for a non-query resource.
+A `system.notFound` error MAY be sent if the resource ID doesn't exist, or if the *query* parameter is provided for a non-query resource.

 ## Get request